bessagroup/f3dasm/docs/capabilities/samplers.rst

 Usage
 -----

-We have to give initialize each sampler with a :class:`~f3dasm.base.design.DesignSpace`:
+A new sampler can be created by initializing the sampler with:

+* A :class:`~f3dasm.base.design.DesignSpace`
+* A random :attr:`~f3dasm.base.samplingmethod.SamplingInterface.seed` (optional)

 .. code-block:: python

-  ran = f3dasm.sampling.RandomUniformSampling(doe=design)
+  ran = f3dasm.sampling.RandomUniformSampling(design=design, seed=42)

 Then we can evoke sampling by calling the :meth:`~f3dasm.base.samplingmethod.SamplingInterface.get_samples` method: